RameswariMishra/Covid-19_Vaccination_Visualizations/README.md

 ## 📁 Repository Structure

 covid-vaccination-visualization/
-│
-├── notebooks/
-│   └── COVID_19_Vaccination_Visualizations.ipynb
-│
-├── reports/
-│   └── Covid_Vaccination_analysis.pdf
-│
+├── notebooks/ # Jupyter notebooks for analysis and visualization ├── reports/ # Summary reports and infographics
 ├── README.md
 ├── requirements.txt
 └── .gitignore

 ## 🚀 How to Run the Project